 Hewitt, former Office of Personnel Management general counsel and deputy director under Ronald Reagan, told his guest to "hurry" to procure the "one big, beautiful bill" while he has a "mandate" and won't be told "no." That's what massive ongoing countrywide protests keep telling them.

-A final note: prognosticators advising caution in predicting the reach of Trump's power hunger have not lately been winning the crystal ball contest.
+A final thought: prognosticators advising caution in predicting the reach of Trump's power hunger have not lately been winning the crystal ball contest.